Pyeongchang Olympics: Closing Ceremony Ends Biggest Winter Games Ever

 Yes, there is a segment in the ceremony titled "Farewell from a Snowflake."
 Internet, start your engines.

-As part of a gift from Pyeongchang, 10 Soohorang mascots follow a large present that's escorted by a snowmobile (yes, a snowmobile).
+As part of a gift from Pyeongchang, 10 Soohorang white tiger mascots follow a large present that's escorted by a snowmobile (yes, a snowmobile).

-We like this kind of stuff, maybe you do to: "The surface is decorated with embossed carvings of traditional patterns, and each edge is also decorated with the traditional accessory called norigae."
+We like this kind of stuff — maybe you do, too: "The surface is decorated with embossed carvings of traditional patterns, and each edge is also decorated with the traditional accessory called norigae."

-Then we see the return of the five children from the Opening Ceremony: When the children open the present, it reveals a snow globe.
+Then we see the return of the five children from the opening ceremony: When the children open the present, it reveals a snow globe.
 The organizers capitalized it: "Snow Globe" — an obvious ploy to get everyone on board with this imagery.

 Aside: Personally, we find it unsettling to see multiple iterations of Soohorang all over the place.
 We enjoy being convinced of the Olympic mascot's mythic and unique status.